Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 ## Emergency contacts

-For any urgent requests relating to this app you can contact luke.sleeman@gmail.com - It will go to Lukes phone.
-You can also DM luke through [GDG Melbourne's slack](http://bit.ly/join_gdgslack) - DM `@luke.sleeman`.
+For any urgent requests relating to this app you can contact luke.sleeman@gmail.com - It will go to Luke's phone.
+You can also DM Luke through [GDG Melbourne's slack](http://bit.ly/join_gdgslack) - DM `@luke.sleeman`.

 ## Acknowledgments

-🎩 Huge hat tip to everybody providing advice, helping out, etc including: Gregg Miller, Matt Kelsh, Mike Hughes,  Alessandro Favero, Maksim Lin, Brett Morgan, Adam Koch, Eric Jiang, Hsiu-Mei Huang, Sean Woodhouse, Matt Delves.
+🎩 Huge hat tip to everybody providing advice, helping out, etc including: Gregg Miller, Matt Kelsh, Mike Hughes,  Alessandro Favero, Maksim Lin, Brett Morgan, Adam Koch, Eric Jiang, Hsiu-Mei Huang, Sean Woodhouse, Matt Delves, Kim Nguyen.

 I've probably forgotten a bunch of people, so if you have done something and we have missed out on you;  I'm deeply sorry, and appreciate your contribution ❤️.
 Message Luke Sleeman and he will make sure you get added.